-Pad Thai noodles with shrimp is one of my most favorite Asian meals, along with Tom Ka Soup and Thai red curry sauce.
-I’ve been making my own Pad Thai for the last 4 years now: it has become a staple meal at our house.
-We hardly even order Thai food take-outs any more – that’s how much we like our own Pad Thai:
+Shrimp Pad Thai is one of my most favorite Asian meals, along with Tom Ka Soup - Thai soup with coconut milk, red curry, lemon grass and Thai Red Curry Chicken.
+I've been making my own Pad Thai for the last 4 years now: it has become a staple meal at our house.
+We hardly even order Thai food take-outs any more.

 First, you prepare a sauce by simply combining together fish sauce, honey, tamarind paste (or lime juice), rice vinegar and red pepper flakes in a small saucepan on medium heat.

 Next, you cook veggies in peanut oil, add eggs and scramble them, then cook shrimp.
 In the meantime the noodles are cooked according to package instructions.
-Then, you combine everything together: the sauce, veggies with eggs and shrimp, and pasta!
-Make sure the sauce coats the pasta, and that’s basically it!
-Nothing complicated!
+Then, you combine everything together: the sauce, veggies with eggs and shrimp, and rice noodles (or pasta)!
+Make sure the sauce coats the pasta, and that's basically it!
+Nothing complicated in making Shrimp Pad Thai!
 I did provide the detailed instructions below, but the whole preparation and cooking process should not take more than 30 or 40 minutes!
-Especially on the second or third try when you’ll get the hang of it.
+Especially on the second or third try when you'll get the hang of it.

-- 2 or 3 tablespoons tamarind paste or lime juice
+- 3 tablespoons tamarind paste or lime juice

 - 2 tablespoons rice vinegar